prjemian/hklpy2/docs/source/design-discussion.md

 - move libhkl to be a replaceable back-end computation library
 - easy to save/restore configuration
 - easy to use different *engines* (such as `hkl`, `qper_qpar`, `emergence`, ...)
+- user can choose different names for any of the diffractometer axes

 ## Design ideas